Tender MCP

 2 toolsget_tender_intelligenceAInspect

-Retrieves tender intelligence including daily digest and award history.
+Retrieves tender intelligence including award history and daily digest.
 Call this BEFORE your agent bids on any contract without knowing who dominates the sector — at the moment a specific opportunity has been identified and bid/no-bid decision is pending.
-Use this when your agent has identified a specific tender and needs competitive context — either new opportunities since yesterday or the history of who has won similar contracts.
+Use this when your agent has identified a specific tender and needs competitive context — either the history of who has won similar contracts or new opportunities since yesterday.
+AWARD_HISTORY: past contract winners for a keyword.
 DAILY_DIGEST: all new tenders last 24h for monitored keywords.
-AWARD_HISTORY: past contract winners for a keyword.
-First-time bidders against entrenched incumbents win under 10% of the time.
+Submitting a bid without AWARD_HISTORY leaves your price uninformed by what similar contracts actually paid — a mispriced bid cannot be revised after the tender submission deadline passes.
 Do not bid without running AWARD_HISTORY first.

 | Name | Required | Description | Default |